hodayaShirazie/Get_your_book_Client/README.md

 ## Setup and Usage
-To run the backend server on your local machine, follow these steps:
+To run the frontend server on your local machine, follow these steps:

 1. Clone the repository:
    `git clone https://github.com/hodayaShirazie/Get_your_book_Client.git`

 2. Navigate to the project directory:
    `cd Get_your_book_Client`

 3. Install dependencies:
    `npm install`

-5. Start the server:
+4. Start the server:
    `npm start`